Best Lightweight Rain Jacket for 2022

 - Value | We offer a number of lower-cost jackets that perform beyond their price point.

-6 Quick Picks
+6 Quick Picks for a Lightweight Rain Jacket

 For those short on time, here’s our take on the best of the best.